 Residential living fees for the summer are determined by midterm of the spring semester, based on the summer offerings/activities.
 Such fees are made available to students at that time.

 Fall/Spring Semesters -

-Residential living fees are \$1100 per semester Summer Housing -
+Residential living costs are \$1100 per semester, including lunch